lidofinance/alerting-forta/bsc-adi-governance/README.md

 - 🚨🚨🚨 BSC a.DI: Guardians updated
 - 🚨🚨🚨 BSC a.DI: Proxy admin changed
 - 🚨🚨🚨 BSC a.DI: Proxy upgraded
+- 🚨🚨🚨 BSC a.DI: Contract owner set to EOA 🚨🚨🚨
+- 🚨 BSC a.DI: Contract owner set to address not in whitelist
 - 🚨 BSC a.DI: Allowed Bridges quorum updated
 - 🚨 BSC a.DI: Allowed bridges set updated
 - ⚠️ BSC a.DI: Message hasn’t achieved a quorum after 1 hour